polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssets`: The minimum assets expected to be in Holding.
+- `assets: Assets`: The minimum assets expected to be in Holding.

 Kind: *Command*